selfcommunity/api-docs/source/includes/endpoints/_comment.md

 ```

-This Endpoint retrieves a List of Flags for a Specific Comment.
+This endpoint retrieves a List of Flags for a Specific Comment.

 <h3 id="http-request">HTTP Request</h3>